The Digital Dress Doll came off the ‘runway’ with all the usual features that are expected from her – but with one big twist.

 The third functions lets the LED’s respond to sound and music.
 So when talked to or there is music the graphics on the dress move in response to these sounds.

-Made by world famous toy brand Mattel this new doll complete with the 4.5 inch touch screen and LED lights is thought to become one of the more popular fashion dolls.
+Made by world famous toy brand Mattel this doll comes complete with the 4.5 inch touch screen and LED lights and is one of the more popular fashion dolls.

 The original Barbie was created by Ruth and Elliot Handler back in 1959.
 Since then they have remained popular with girls all over the world.

 Barbie Digital Dress was released several years ago and retailed at around $50.
-These days she is listed at $17.42 on Amazon.
+These days she is listed around $20 on Amazon.
 Rated at 4.4 stars.

 Who Would Buy This Barbie?